approov/quickstart-android-java-retrofit/README.md

 This quickstart is written specifically for native Android apps that are written in Java and use [`Retrofit`](https://square.github.io/retrofit/) for making the API calls that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant Quickstart guide available.

+This quickstart provides a step-by-step example of integrating Approov into an app using a simple `Shapes` example that shows a geometric shape based on a request to an API backend that can be protected with Approov.

+It is also possible to use Approov in `Discovery` mode to perform an initial assessment of your app user base and whether there are requests being made to your backend API that are not coming from your mobile apps.
+This mode allows a simpler initial integration.
+If you wish to implement this first then follow the steps [here](https://github.com/approov/approov-service-retrofit) up to and including the `Discovery Mode` section.

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account